 Eligible applicants can schedule an appointment to discuss their education plans with David, who looks after all AICLF loans in PEI.
 “If their educational plan looks eligible and they would like to proceed, I email them an application and a list of required documents.”

-When the completed documents are returned, David seeks to get the loan approved by an Employment Manager from the PEI Association for Newcomers to Canada (PEI ANC).
+When the completed documents are returned, David seeks to get the loan approved by an Employment Manager from the Immigrant and Refugee Services Association PEI (IRSA).

 “The process up until this point could be done in a couple of days.
 I then take the application and documents to our local contact at RBC, who will process the loan and contact the client with an approval and to set up a signing meeting.
 I am available throughout the whole process and I stay involved throughout the life of the loan.”